Simply-Love/Simply-Love-SM5/README.md

 **MISSING FEATURES**

+* Have ScreenSelectMusic cancel lead to ScreenEvaluationSummary for songs played so far if EventMode is on.
 * ScreenEvaluationSummary (lacks pagination)
 * ScreenNameEntry (done enough) (but should ideally be re-written to allow RepeatingInput)
 * Score vocalization